 - Rugs and doormats.
 Its coarse fibers is a suitable material for rugs and doormats.

 - Scrubbing brush and floor polisher.
 Does bathroom grime and dirt annoy you?
 Think of a coconut brush.
 It’s a reliable cleaner.
 In most rural areas in the Philippines and Jamaica, the locals even use the coconut husk to buff floors.
+Well, I admit, buffing floors with coconut husk takes a lot of effort and patience.
+But I assure you, the reward is a super shiny floor!

 - Flexible furniture.
 When combined with a bit of latex, the husk can be molded into free forms of furniture.
 A coconut husk-made chair, for example, is flexible and cushioned.
 But, it retains its original shape.